jpthalman/CarND/Projects/BehavioralCloning/README.md

 ~~~

-This will (hopefully) force the model to become brightness invariant, and help it generalize to new conditions.
+This will (hopefully) force the model to become invariant to lighting conditions and help it generalize to new environments.

 ### Shadows